-Ag 7(iv): Re-credit of late fee for late filing of FORM GSTRMATION 3B for the month of July, August & September 2017
+Ag 7(iv) : Re-credit of late fee for late filing of FORM GSTR-

 - Notification No. 28/2017-CT dated 1st September 2017 & Notification No. 50/2017-CT dated 24th October, 2017 issued to exempt late fee for late filing of FORM GSTR-3B for the month of July, August and September - For those taxpayers, who had already paid late fee, such late fee needs to re-credited to their Electronic Cash Ledger - Fee will be remitted back to "Fee" head of the electronic cash ledger but cannot be used by the taxpayer to offset tax liability - · To facilitate taxpayers - ✓ Recommended that such fee may be re-credited under the tax head of the Electronic Cash ledger - ✓ Accounting Authorities of Centre and States to be advised accordingly